 - In October 2013 was announced a plan for the expansion of Terminal D and building of a new Terminal E serving ships with capacity over 4500 passengers.

-In the end of April 2017, world's largest cruise ship company Carnival Corporation released its renderings of a new cruise terminal at Port Barcelona.
-The facility will be Europe's newest passenger cruise terminal and will be inaugurated in 2018.
+At the end of April 2017, the world's largest cruise shipping company Carnival Corporation released renderings of its new cruise terminal at Barcelona Adossat.
+The facility was named "Helix Cruise Center" and inaugurated on May 5, 2018, as Europe's newest passenger terminal.

-- The new terminal is designed to handle Carnival's largest ships, among which are the new class LNG-powered vessels.
+- The new terminal (cost EUR 46 million / USD 55 million) is designed to handle Carnival's largest ships, among which are the new class LNG-powered vessels.

-- Terminal building's design company is "Battle I Roig".
-The plans show modern architectural style featuring straight lines, minimalistic concept, contemporary and comfortable environment.
+- Building's design company is "Battle I Roig".
+The plans show a modern architectural style featuring straight lines, minimalistic concepts, a contemporary and comfortable environment.

-- Construction works officially started in July 2016, with scheduled completion by 2018.
+- Construction works officially started in July 2016 and were completed in May 2018.

 - The new terminal is located at Adossat Wharf.
-Currently, this berthing is used by 8 of Carnival's all 10 cruise brand companies.
-The terminal is used as both destination (call port) and homeport (for Barcelona turaround cruise operations).
-Carnival expects to handle here over 1 million passengers annually once the new (2nd) Adossat terminal is open.
+Currently, this berthing is used by 8 of Carnival's all 10 brand companies.
+The terminal is used as both destination (call port) and homeport (for Barcelona turnaround operations).
+Carnival expects to handle here over 1 million passengers annually after the opening of the new (2nd) terminal.

-- Carnival Corporation also collaborated for creating a dedicated cruise pier parking facility (max capacity 300 vehicles) dedicated to embarking passengers.
+- The new terminal has its own cruise pier parking facility (max capacity 300 vehicles) dedicated to embarking passengers.

 World Trade Center

 The World Trade Center has two terminals – pier South and pier North.
 Those terminals provide easy Las Ramblas tours.
-There is an overflow area at the Easth berth.
+There is an overflow area at the East berth.

 San Bertran cruise terminal

-- The port's Sant Bertran wharf is a terminal for ferry and small-sized cruise vessels.
+- The port's Sant Bertran wharf is a terminal for the ferry and small-sized cruise vessels.
 It is used for docking of smaller cruise ships only during peak season.

 - The building's interior size is 2200 m2 (23680 ft2).